agnieszka-web/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
 ## Overview:
-To use different algerithms to train and evaluate credit card risk with unbalanced classification problem.
+To use different algorithms to train and evaluate credit card risk with unbalanced classification problem.

 ## Results:
 Evaluated six models: